slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_28-the_joy_of_unit_testing.rst

 Step 3.
-Originally, I had planned on step 3 being a day of debugging to either (a) find a super-subtle logic flaw or (b) find that this test case was so different from all others that :strong:`We Have To Talk`.
+Originally, I had planned on step 3 being a day of debugging to either (a) find a super-subtle logic flaw or (b) find that this test case was so different from all others that **We Have To Talk**.
 The (b) case is surprisingly common.
 Lots of people imagine the scope of the application as being something it isn't.
 Often they lift up something that's not a complex edge or corner case; they single out something that is way out in left field.